deep-instinct/dsx-connect/docs/deployment/docker/aws-s3.md

 ## Prerequisites
 - Docker installed locally (or a container VM)
 - The dsx-connect Docker Compose bundle (`dsx-connect-compose-bundle-<core_version>.tar.gz`) downloaded and extracted locally.
 Examples below assume the extracted folder is `dsx-connect-<core_version>/`.
+Bundles are published at [dsx-connect releases](https://github.com/deep-instinct/dsx-connect/releases).
 - AWS credentials (as env vars or a secret) with permissions to list/read (and optionally write/move/delete) objects
 - A Docker network shared with dsx‑connect (example: `dsx-connect-network`)